 Convenience for busy and higher-income earning groups is leading the retail demand for frozen meat

-Considering the demographics and behavior of the working-class people, certain preparatory time constraints and irregular presence at home lead them to go for ready-to-be-served or on-the-go food.
+Considering the demographics and behaviour of the working-class people, certain preparatory time constraints and irregular presence at home lead them to go for ready-to-be-served or on-the-go food.
 The frozen fish and seafood market can cater to the segment by launching meat categories to be baked or fried depending on consumer preference which can be economical in terms of money, time and effort.
 The surge in the world's population to urban and developed areas with an increase in disposable income increases the dependency on instant or on-the-go food categories.

 The trend for such consumer behaviour seems to be on the long side, and considering the frozen seafood market, it can be stated that there would be regular demand because of its inelastic nature.